GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/02-dependencies.md

 ### UI Components

-To use UI components in your application, add the following dependency:
+To use the [UI Components](../03-ui/01-overview.md) in your application, add the following dependency:

 ```groovy
 dependencies {